arcadiapage/arcadiapage.github.io/_drafts/2020-06-03-Money-Saving-Tips-for-Creative-Entreprenuers.md

 Weaving and gardening are some other great DIY outlets to look into.
 If you learn how to garden well, you could reduce your grocery costs.
 If you're bad at knitting, learning how to weave is a great way to learn how to create textiles for home decor and household items.

-It's super easy to find simple DIY projects online that take little time but enables you to create something that you need and can be proud of.
+It's easy to find simple DIY projects online that take little time but enables you to create something that you need and can be proud of.
 Take full advantage of that.

 Going handmade is more than only arts and crafts.
 Do you have any services that you tend to hire out for such as lawn care or cleaning?
 See if it's possible to do them yourself instead.
 I know not hiring a house cleaner may seem like it's taking more time away from creative work, but think about it this way.